 Google App Engine customers can send 12,000 emails every month for free.
-Follow the steps below to sign up and claim the free emails and to see higher volume plans.
+Follow the steps below to sign up for the free emails and to see higher volume plans.

 Before you begin

-Create or select a Cloud Platform project in the Cloud Platform Console and then ensure that project includes an App Engine application:
+Create or select a GCP project in the GCP Console and then ensure that project includes an App Engine application:

 The Dashboard opens if an App Engine application already exists in your project.
 Otherwise, you are prompted to choose the region where you want your App Engine application located.

-Sign up with SendGrid via the Cloud Platform Console and as a Google Cloud Platform developer, you can start with 12,000 free emails per month.
+Sign up with SendGrid via the GCP Console and as a Google Cloud Platform developer, you can start with 12,000 free emails per month.

 To deploy your app with the